spikyian/MERGLCBlib/README.md

      - Decide the number of events and number of EVs per event,
      - Define the event EV usage and allocation,
      - Define the memory allocation (type and address) for the EVs,
+ 5. If the module also supports produced events then:
      - If the concept of Happenings is to be used then defined the size of the Happening identifier,
+     - Provide a function to provide the current event state given a Happening
+ 6. If the module also supports consumed events then:
      - If Actions concept is to be used then the size of the Action queue should be defined.
- 5. All modules also need:
+ 7. All modules also need:
      - The address and type of NVM where the module's node number is to be stored,
      - The address and type of NVM where the mode is to be stored,
      - Define the module type name, module ID and version,